Group Projects: MSc in Artificial Intelligence

 This section should provide the overall design of your project.
 You should justify your main design choices and discuss other options you have considered.

 This section should describe the method you have used for solving the tasks described in your specification.
 How was the overall task divided into different sub-problems?
 What were the intellectual and/or technical problems that had to be solved?
 What techniques did you consider using for solving the problem?
 Which did you choose and why?
 What software development techniques have you used to conduct your project?
-What was your testing methodology, and what coverage is achieved by your current regression suite?
+What was your quality assurance methodology?
 Note that some of these issues would have been addressed in Report Two.